Julia Hartley-Brewer: Views and incidents

+In 2015, after Pope Francis issued the encyclical Laudato Si', calling for 'swift and unified global action' on environmental degradation and global warming, Hartley-Brewer wrote an article for The Daily Telegraph stating: "What the head of an anti-science body like the Catholic Church says about climate change is about as relevant as Kim Kardashian on the eurozone."

 In June 2016, Hartley-Brewer said Owen Jones had "more in common with ISIS than he thinks" on Sky News after Jones walked out of an interview on the news channel following host Mark Longhurst's refusal to refer to the Orlando nightclub shooting as an assault on LGBT people.
-Hartley-Brewer also said, "neither the Sky presenter Mark Longhurst nor I said anything that was offensive, wrong or bigoted in any way" and that she would not apologise and criticised Sky News for apologising to Jones.
-By lunchtime of the following day of the interview and the comments by Hartley-Brewer, Ofcom had received almost 60 complaints about the programme saying both Hartley-Brewer and Longhurst were dismissive of Jones’s argument that the attack was one on the LGBT community.
+Hartley-Brewer also said, "neither the Sky presenter Mark Longhurst nor I said anything that was offensive, wrong or bigoted in any way" and that she would not apologise to Jones.
+By lunchtime of the following day of the interview and the comments by Hartley-Brewer, Ofcom had received nearly 60 complaints about the programme from viewers who said both Hartley-Brewer and Longhurst were dismissive of Jones's argument that the attack was one on the LGBT community.

 In October 2017, Hartley-Brewer alleged that the then Defence Secretary, Sir Michael Fallon, had repeatedly touched her knee throughout a dinner in 2002; the allegation contributed to his eventual resignation.